gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Incompatibility with Team City 9.0.3 and earlier

+An internal change to Gradle test execution has broken the Gradle integration provided by [JetBrains' TeamCity integration server](https://www.jetbrains.com/teamcity/).
+JetBrains have acknowledged the issue and have fixed the problem for the pending 9.0.4 release of TeamCity.

+Please see [https://youtrack.jetbrains.com/issue/TW-40615](https://youtrack.jetbrains.com/issue/TW-40615) for more information on the problem.

+If you are affected by this issue, you can install a pre-release version of the Gradle plugin for TeamCity which is available via the above link.

 ### Model DSL changes

 There have been some changes to the behaviour of the `model { ... }` block: